cloudlinux/cloudlinux-doc/docs/elevate/README.md

 During the preparation stages - that is, when the upgrade process is first *initiated* and before the system is rebooted - the system's services will function normally.

-CloudLinux 7 no panel/custom panel and cPanel upgrade scenarios behave somewhat differently during the preparation stage.
+Note that CloudLinux 7 no panel/custom panel and cPanel upgrade scenarios behave somewhat differently during the preparation stage.
 The cPanel scenario will disable the site functionality from this stage up until completion, while the no-panel/custom panel scenario will not.

 ### How long does it take?

 Depending on the amount and size of the packages that need to be updated, the upgrade process may take a long time, up to several hours.
 This time also varies with the machine's resources and the speed of internet connection.

-If the machine remains unresponsive for more than 2 hours after rebooting, assume the upgrade process failed during the post-reboot phase.
+If the machine remains unresponsive for more than 2 hours after rebooting, assume the upgrade process failed during the post-reboot phase, and the machine cannot return to normal functionality automatically.

 ### How do I use it?

 Depending on the web panel you have installed on your system, the upgrade process will require different steps.

-At the moment, Elevate migration from CloudLinux 7 to CloudLinux 8 is supported on:
+At the moment, ELevate migration from CloudLinux 7 to CloudLinux 8 is supported on:

 * *no panel/custom panel* systems;
 * *cPanel* systems.